 For a complete list of documentation about CCs and followers, see CCs and followers resources.

-Best practices for administrators
+Best practices for admins

 -

-Make sure your notifications are
+Make sure your notifications are up to

 Email user - (requester)